gpalomar12/Data-Projects-Portfolio/digital_wellness_behavioral_analysis/README.md

 ```

 >**Insight:**
->Grouping continous variables like *age* into meaningful segments simplifies visualization and helps
+>Grouping continuous variables like *age* into meaningful segments simplifies visualization and helps
 >analyze mental health or digital behaviors by life stage.

 #### Encoding Categorical Variables